wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Kubernetes automates resilience by abstacting the network and storage shared by ephemeral replaceable <strong>pods</strong> which the Kubernetes Controller replicates to increase capacity.

+> PROTIP: "The median number of containers running on a single host is about 10." -- Sysdig, April 17, 2017.
+But there can be up to 100 pods per node (at v1.17)

 Kubernetes replicates Pods (the same set of containers in each) across several worker <strong>Nodes</strong> (VM or physical machines).

+> K8s supports up to 5,000 node clusters of up to 150,000 pods (at v1.17)

 Each set of pods are within a <strong>node</strong>.
 Kubernetes assigns each node with a different <strong>external IP address</strong>.